appireddy2601/plant-disease-detection-using-cnn/README.md

 The model is evaluated on a separate test set to assess its performance.
 Key metrics such as accuracy, precision, recall, and F1-score are calculated to measure the effectiveness of the model.

 ## Results
-The model achieves an accuracy of XX% on the test set, demonstrating its ability to accurately classify plant diseases.
+The model achieves an accuracy of 98% on the test set, demonstrating its ability to accurately classify plant diseases.
 Below are some sample predictions:

 | Image | True Label | Predicted Label |
 |-------|------------|-----------------|